kr4g/Klotho/README.md

 # Klotho
 `Klotho` is an open source computer-assisted composition toolkit implemented in Python.
-It is designed to work in tandem with external synthesis applications and as a general resource for the methods, models, works, and frameworks associated with the art and craft of music composition and multimedia metacomposition.
+It is designed to work in tandem with external synthesis applications and as a general resource for the methods, models, works, and frameworks associated with the art and craft of music composition and metacomposition.

 ---